conan-io/tribe/design/###-codebase-python.md

 [requests >2.25](https://requests.readthedocs.io/en/latest/community/updates/#id1).

-Python 3.6 has also [some valuable features](https://docs.python.org/3/whatsnew/3.6.html) that will help to improve the codebase and write more maintenable source:
+Python 3.6 has also [some valuable features](https://docs.python.org/3/whatsnew/3.6.html) that will help to improve the codebase and write more maintainable source:

  * Formatted strig literals aka _f-strings_.
- * Type hints for classes and instance varaibles.
+ * Type hints for classes and instance variables.

 ## Proposal